open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 ### Action override in PlacementBinding
-The `remediationActionOverride.remediationAction` field allows users to override the remediationAction specified in the bound policy.
+The `remediationActionOverride.remediationAction` field allows users to override the remediationAction specified in the bound Policy or PolicySet.
 Valid values for this field include unset (no override) and `enforce`.

 The behavior of this field is: